biopython/biopython.github.io/wiki/BioSQL.md

 Deleting a (sub) database
 =========================

-As mentioned above, BioSQL lets us define named "sub" databases within the single SQL database (which we called *bioseqdb*).
+As mentioned above, BioSQL lets us define named "sub" databases (aka namespaces) within the single SQL database (which we called *bioseqdb*).
 In the previous example, we created a sub-database for some orchid sequences.
 The following code will delete the *orchid* database (and all the records in it):

 ``` python
 from BioSQL import BioSeqDatabase